MatthijsOneFox/PowerPlatformConnectors/certified-connectors/OpenText ContentServer by One Fox/readme.md

 * `Create folder`: Create the folder in Content Server
 * `Update folder`: Update the folder in Content Server
 * `Get folder`: Get the folder from Content Server
-* `Delete folder`: Delete the folder from Content Server
+* `Delete folder`: Delete the folder in Content Server
 * `Get folder children`: Get the children of the folder from Content Server

 ### Search